How to clear up cloudy pool

 High Calcium Levels in pool water

 High calcium hardness levels can lead to cloudy pool water.
 To check your calcium levels, take a water sample to your local pool shop.
 They can test your calcium hardness levels for you.
-According to Australian Standards (1926.3), concrete pools require a calcium hardness level between 100-300 ppm.
+According to Australian Standards (1926.3), concrete pools require a calcium hardness level between 80-500 ppm.
 For fibreglass pools please contact your pool manufacturer to obtain the recommended levels for your pool.
+High calcium levels also make the water feel ‘hard’ to swim in and also surface issues.

 Backwashing a sand filter

-Most sand filters should be backwashed every 2 weeks during winter and every week during summer.
-Cartridge filters should be cleaned at the same time intervals.
-However, backwashing more frequently than this can lead to excessive sand loss, cloudy water and poor filtration.
+You should backwash most sand filters every 2 weeks during winter and every week during summer.
+This also applies to cartridge filters as well.
+However, backwashing more frequently than this can lead to excessive sand loss, cloudy water, and poor filtration.
 Changing the sand in your filter every 7 years can be a great idea.
 Old sand filters with the original sand inside will often have lumps of solidified sand throughout the filter.
-This means that any contaminates in the pool water are simply bypassing the lumps of sand and re-entering the pool.
+This means that any contaminants in the pool water are simply bypassing the lumps of sand and re-entering the pool without any filtration.
+Clients who change their sand are often amazed at how clear the water is after the change.

 How to shock chlorinate a swimming pool